rfk/withrestart/README.txt

 data dictionary?
 What value?
 The readall() function does not have enough information to decide on an appropriate recovery strategy.

-Instead, readall() can provide the *infrastucture* for such recovery strategies and leave the final decision up to the calling code.
+Instead, readall() can provide the *infrastructure* for doing error recovery and leave the final decision up to the calling code.
 The following definition uses three pre-defined restarts to let the calling code (a) skip the missing file completely, (2) retry the call to open() after taking some corrective